sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/backend.md

 environment variable   | `SENSU_BACKEND_PIPELINED_WORKERS`
 command line example   | {{< code shell >}}
 sensu-backend start --pipelined-workers 100{{< /code >}}
-/etc/sensu/backend.yml example | {{< code shell >}}
+backend.yml config file example | {{< code shell >}}
 pipelined-workers: 100{{< /code >}}

+## Backend configuration methods

+### Backend configuration file

+You can customize the backend configuration in a `.yml` configuration file.

+To use the `backend.yml` file to configure the backend, list the desired configuration attributes and values.
+Review the [example Sensu backend configuration file][17] for a complete example.

-## Configuration via environment variables
+Configuration via command line flags or environment variables overrides any configuration specified in the backend configuration file.
+Read [Create overrides][74] to learn more.

+### Command line flags

+You can customize the backend configuration with `sensu-agent start` command line flags.

+To use command line flags, specify the desired configuration flags and values along with the `sensu-backend start` command.
+For example:

+{{< code shell >}}
+sensu-backend start --deregistration-handler slack_deregister --log-level debug
+{{< /code >}}

+Configuration via command line flags overrides attributes specified in a configuration file or with environment variables.
+Read [Create overrides][74] to learn more.

+### Environment variables

-Instead of using configuration flags, you can use environment variables to configure your Sensu backend.
+Instead of using a configuration file or command line flags, you can use environment variables to configure your Sensu backend.
 Each backend configuration flag has an associated environment variable.
 You can also create your own environment variables, as long as you name them correctly and save them in the correct place.
 Here's how.